malramsay64/phd-thesis/03_Dynamics/results.md

-Dynamic heterogeneities have been described qualitatively, with features of the previous dynamic quantities noted as being a telltale sign of heterogeneous dynamics.
+Dynamic heterogeneities have been described qualitatively, with features of the previous dynamic quantities noted as a telltale sign of heterogeneous dynamics.
-However to truly discuss them, they need to be adequately measured.
+However to discuss them,
+they need to be adequately measured.

 ### Translational heterogeneities